Modular elective lecture: Pragmatics 3200-L1-MPF-PRA

 Total: 70 hours

-If classroom learning is impossible, the workshop will be conducted with the help of distance communication tools (Google Meet and others recommended by the University)
+If classroom teaching is impossible, the workshop will be conducted with the help of distant communication tools (Google Meet and other recommended by the University)

 Prerequisites (description)